codelex-io/pro-cybersecurity-for-developers/README.md

 - ✨ Some more magik ✨

 ## What is the plan
-As mentioned previously - everything cannot be fully covered in such a brief time, so we will have to adapt and improvise.
-Meaning - as much practical demo will be done as possible, leaving most of the student assignments as homeworks
+As mentioned previously - everything cannot be fully covered in such a brief timespan, so we will have to adapt and improvise.
+Meaning - as much as possible practical demos will be done in sessions, leaving most of the student assignments as homeworks

 ## Requirements